- Docs

 The mortgage broker operates from 2 separate branches (central and east).
 Carter is the head of IT, and works out of the central office.
 Ellen is a help desk technician stationed in the east office.
 Each office has a sales team, a processing team, and a client services team, and each of those teams have their own designated team leader.
 All vendor payments are handled by Chale, who works from the central office.

-Carter defines user groups representing each team at each office, such as "Sales Central" or "Client Services East" and assigns the users into their appropriate teams.
+Carter defines user groups representing each team at each office, and assigns the users into their appropriate teams.
 Carter can assign folder permissions to the group to give each group member a base level of access to specific folders, and can assign his team leads admin-level access for specific folders.

 Carter can designate the team lead users as group admins for their respective groups.
 As group admins, they will be able to add new users directly to their individual groups.
 With folder permissions assigned at the group level, this may be all the setup needed to create user accounts for new team members.